evanboardway/GVSU-CIS350-space-force-official/artifacts/use_case_diagrams/ExtendedUseCaseDiagram.md

 	1. Actors: Player
 	2. Description:
 		1. The game ends when the player defeats the Earth.
-	3. Cross Ref: Functional Requirements (send help evan)
+	3. Cross Ref: Functional Requirements2(iv), "The game shall end once all objectives on earth have been completed."
 	4. Use-Cases: Player must have completed Interact with Planets and Complete Objectives on Earth use-cases.